 - To receive feedback from the CIL Sub-Committee with regard to any matters in relation to CIL.

 - To have a Lead member for Youth to deal with any matters in relation to youth.

 - Deal with all health and safety matters.

-- Deal with all communications and public relations matters and receive feedback from the Communications & PR Working Group.
+- Deal will all Communications/PR matters and receive feedback from the Communications/PR Working Group.

 On behalf of the City of Ely Council, the Committee also has powers that it can exercise to recommend to Full Council the following aspects with regard to personnel, finance and governance matters: